stacklane/docs/🗄/Article/users/roles.md

 are usually going from less permissive to more permissive (accumulating new role permissions as needed).

-It's also not necessary to specify every role &mdash; only those roles which are being granted additional permissions in the sub-directory file.
+It's also not necessary to specify every role -- only those roles which are being granted additional permissions in the sub-directory file.

 ## Example